AdobeDocs/dep/src/pages/courses/index.md

 #### Experience Platform Deployment Architecture

-Better understand the deployment options around how to best standup the Experience Platform given various business and legal constraints around data residency and data access.
+Have you ever wondered how to deploy the Experience Platform from a geographical standpoint?
+Well learn about your options as well as a simple methodology for determining how best to deploy for your organization structure.

 * [Coming Soon!](index.md)